Probate & estate administration solicitors

-Our estate administration service is offered on a national basis and is suitable for both lay and professional personal representatives.
+Our probate and estate administration service is offered on a national basis and is suitable for both lay and professional personal representatives.
 We also offer the option of our trust corporation acting as personal representative, if that may assist in the circumstances.

 We have considerable experience in administering:

 - both taxable and non-taxable estates;